 It’s interesting how fashion changes in the wine world.
 When this wine was first released, it was the belle of the ball.
 Robert Parker of the Wine Advocate gave the 2004 Reserve release a whopping 96 points.
-For the next four vintages, the Mr. Parker never rated a vintage lower than 90 Points for either the Reserve or this bottle.
+For the next four vintages, Mr. Parker never rated a vintage lower than 90 Points for either the Reserve or this bottle.

 This wine hasn’t changed much from vintage to vintage.
 However, the ratings have.
 The Wine Advocate now rates this vintage as an 85.
-That is an embarrassing low score.
+That is an embarrassingly low score.
 Does this mean the wine’s quality has dropped?

 This wine hasn’t changed, but it seems the wine reviews are changing their tune.
 Robert Parker and the Wine Advocate were the unrivaled leaders of the “Bigger is Better” trends of the last twenty years.
 But not everyone is digging this style of wine these days.
-Does this dramatic change a bellwether of what is to come?
+Does this drama change a bellwether of what is to come?

 In any case, this is a fantastic bottle.
 It’s a huge blackberry flavored pillow of a wine.
 Its massive alcohol will put you to sleep, dreaming of burnt chocolate and hazelnut candy bars.

 2 thoughts on “3 Rings 2013 Shiraz, Barossa Valley”

 The heading refers to the 2013, but the description mentions refers to 2012.

 Kudos for noticing the typo!